Saaketh-J/NewColor/README.md

 # NewColor
-A ML project that colorizers black and white photos using a Convolutional Neural Network architecture.
+A ML project that colorizes black and white photos using a Convolutional Neural Network architecture.
 Deployed on a Streamlit instance.

 Actual model training and testing code in B/W_Colorizer.ipynb